Department of Plant Biology

 Fax: (650) 325-6857

-BR is a major growth-promoting hormone that regulates a wide range of developmental and physiological processes, including seed germination, cell elongation, growth, flowering, light responses, photosynthesis, and stress tolerance.
-Genetic deficiency in BR synthesis or signaling causes dramatic developmental defects, including dwarfism, male sterility, delayed flowering, reduced apical dominance, and development of light-grown morphology in the dark.
+BR is a major growth-promoting steroid hormone that regulates a wide range of developmental and physiological processes, including seed germination, cell elongation, growth, flowering, light responses, photosynthesis, and stress tolerance.
+Deficiency in BR synthesis or signaling causes dramatic developmental defects, including dwarfism, male sterility, delayed flowering, reduced apical dominance, and development of light-grown morphology in the dark.
 In contrast, application of BR or increasing BR biosynthesis can enhance plant growth and biomass production.
+In maize, BR also regulates sex differentiation.
 Research on BR can potentially lead to means of increasing crop yield and help solve the food and energy problems of the world.

-Modern genomic approaches, such as expression profiling and chromatin-immunoprecipitation followed by microarray or sequencing (ChIP-chip or ChIP-Seq), are powerful tools in identifying all target genes of a signaling pathway.
-Using these approaches, we have identified over two thousands BZR1 binding sites and one thousands BR-regulated BZR1 target (BRBT) genes in the Arabidopsis genome.
+To gain a comprehensive understanding of the growth regulation networks requires combinations of genetics with genomic and proteomic approaches.
+Modern genomic approaches, such as expression profiling and chromatin-immunoprecipitation followed by sequencing (RNA-Seq and ChIP-Seq), are powerful in identifying all target genes of a signaling pathway and revealing relationships between signaling pathways.
+Using these approaches, we have identified thousands of genes directly regulated by BZR1.
 These BZR1 target genes represent diverse cellular and developmental functions controlled by BR signaling.
 The BR targets include over a hundred transcription factors as well as components of other signaling pathways, such as the light, gibberellin (GA) and auxin (IAA) pathways.
-For example, BZR1 represses the GATA2 gene, which encodes a light-regulated transcription factor controlling light-responsive genes.
-Our research reveals a complex network that integrates multiple signaling and developmental pathways for growth regulation in plants.
-We continue to use genetic approaches to dissect this molecular network.
+Similar analyses of the transcription factors controlled by light and auxin, namely PIF4 and ARF6, have revealed extensive overlaps among their target genes, which revealed a central growth-regulation network (CGN) that integrates multiple hormonal and developmental pathways for growth regulation in plants (Figure 2).

-Our studies using molecular genetic, genomic, and proteomic approaches have yielded a detailed understanding of how BR signal is transduced from the cell surface receptor kinase to nuclear transcription factors and thousands of target genes.
-Our current research focuses on how the BR pathway integrates with other signaling pathways and developmental programs to control complex processes in the context of growth, development, and adaptation.
-Examples of ongoing research projects include: (1) proteomic identification and functional study of proteins that interact with known BR signaling proteins; (2) functional study of BZR1 target genes; (3) mapping the transcription network underlying BR and light responses using chromatin immunoprecipitation-sequencing (ChIP-seq) and computation biology; (4) BR regulation of organ boundary and root development; (5) crosstalk between BR signaling pathway and other receptor kinase pathways; (6) proteomic studies of other signaling pathways and processes that regulate plant growth and adaptation; (8) proteomic and genomic studies of regulatory pathways in rice and C4 plants such as maize.
+Our studies using genetic, genomic, and proteomic approaches have yielded a detailed understanding of how BR signal is transduced from the cell surface receptor kinase to nuclear transcription factors and how this BR pathway integrates and crosstalks with other signaling pathways in specific developmental contexts.
+Our current research focuses on the mechanisms of signal integration and the evolutionary comparison of the signaling networks in different plant species.
+Examples of ongoing research projects include: (1) proteomic identification and functional study of proteins that interact with known BR-signaling proteins; (2) functional study of BZR1 target genes; (3) BR regulation of stem cell dynamics in the meristems; (4) crosstalk between BR signaling pathway and other receptor kinase pathways; (5) proteomic and genomic studies of other signaling pathways in Arabidopsis and the BR pathway in maize.